Skip to main content.

 Yes, they can bring cars to campus; all students with cars must obtain a parking decal.

-For a complete listing of all campus events, visit the Online Calendar.
+For a complete listing of all campus events, visit the University events calendar

 To keep up-to-date on planned holidays, add/drop periods and other dates related to academics, students may check the Academic Calendar.
 Students can also review the Final Exams Schedule online.